 - An upgrade does not affect any configuration that has been done in the clients system, all configured items transfer seamlessly into the upgraded software package.

-B Online Learning adopted a governance model that allows clients to make suggestions for Birch system enhancements which are then added to the product roadmap.
+B Online Learning adopted a governance model that allows clients to make suggestions for Birch Learning Platform roadmap.
+So our clients are constantly involved in getting the sytesm they need and want.